Rodrigo Ribeiro (footballer, born 2005)

-Rodrigo Duarte Ribeiro (born 28 April 2005) is a Portuguese professional footballer who plays as a forward for Primeira Liga club Sporting CP.
+Rodrigo Duarte Ribeiro (born 28 April 2005) is a Portuguese professional footballer who plays as a forward for club FC Augsburg.

 Club career

 A youth product of Perspectiva em Jogo, Alfenense, and Sporting CP, Ribeiro signed his first professional contract with Sporting on 13 May 2021.
 He was promoted to the senior team of Sporting on 8 March 2022.
 He made his professional debut with Sporting CP in a 0–0 UEFA Champions League tie with Manchester City on 9 March 2022, coming on as a late sub in the 91' minute.

 On 31 January 2024, Ribeiro extended his contract with Sporting CP until June 2028, with his release clause being set at €80 million.
 He subsequently was loaned to Premier League side Nottingham Forest for the remainder of the season, with Forest holding an option to make the move permanent, reported to be around €12 million.

+On 15 January 2026, Ribeiro was sent on loan to Bundesliga club Augsburg until the end of the season, with an optional buy-clause reported to be €6 million.

+On 27 May 2026, Augsburg made the transfer permanent and signed a five-year contract with Ribeiro.

 International career

 Ribeiro is a youth international for Portugal, having represented the Portugal U16 and U17s.